PlumCantaloupe/circlesxr/README.md

 Circles follows the [ECS (Entity-Component System)](https://aframe.io/docs/1.2.0/introduction/entity-component-system.html) programming design pattern that [A-Frame](https://aframe.io) follows, likely be familiar to [Unity](https://unity.com) Developers.

+Also note that Circle sis built on several libraries, giving you additional functionality.
+They follow:
+- [A-Frame](https://aframe.io/docs/1.4.0/introduction/), which is built on [Three.js](https://aframe.io/docs/1.4.0/introduction/developing-with-threejs.html): This gives us a 3D engine specifically created for building multi-platform WebXR content using [HTML](https://www.w3schools.com/whatis/whatis_html.asp) and [Javascript](https://www.w3schools.com/js/).
+- [Networked-Aframe](https://github.com/networked-aframe/networked-aframe): For quickly networking objects.
+To send simple message, and synching client states, see [Circles Networking](https://github.com/PlumCantaloupe/circlesxr#circles-networking).
+- [Aframe-extras (controls and pathfinding)](https://github.com/c-frame/aframe-extras).
+This library gives us additional multi-platform controls, including the ability to use [nav meshes](https://medium.com/@donmccurdy/creating-a-nav-mesh-for-a-webvr-scene-b3fdb6bed918) to limit movement within Circles' worlds.
+- [Aframe-Physics](https://github.com/c-frame/aframe-physics-system): Available for those that wish to include physics into their Circles worlds (see the "KIN_" worlds included as an example).

 The general structure of the framework (and the Github repository) follows:

 - [The Server](https://github.com/PlumCantaloupe/circlesxr/tree/master/node_server): Circles uses a javscript server [node.js] and all associated code relevant to the delivery of all HTML and JS content is can be found in this folder. [app.js](https://github.com/PlumCantaloupe/circlesxr/blob/master/node_server/app.js) is the main file that connects to a javascript databse [MongoDB](https://www.mongodb.com/) for saving user information, and serves up Circles' html and javascript pages.
 Note that [router.js](https://github.com/PlumCantaloupe/circlesxr/blob/master/node_server/routes/router.js) is reponsible for creating appropriate paths to content, and [controller.js](https://github.com/PlumCantaloupe/circlesxr/blob/master/node_server/controllers/controller.js) is reponsible for connecting with the mongo database, and that much of the 2D html content (e.g., login and explore pages) are rendered with [pug](https://pugjs.org/), which allows us to generate HTML and CSS via javascript.
 All files related to 2D HTML and CSS are found within the [web folder](https://github.com/PlumCantaloupe/circlesxr/tree/master/node_server/public/web).
 - [Circles Core](https://github.com/PlumCantaloupe/circlesxr/tree/master/src/core): All core functionality of the Circles can be found here, including any constants or global functions, we would like to be able to access on both the server and client sides.
 This will be invisible to most developers.
 To simplify development for content we also modify code during the [webpack](https://webpack.js.org) project build before we serve it.
 - [Circles Worlds](https://github.com/PlumCantaloupe/circlesxr/tree/master/src/worlds): All Circles' worlds are placed here.
 From here they are modified to include Circles specific functionality and copied into an untracked folder on the server.
+- _Circles Groups_: All Circles' users are connected to others within the same "group", no matter which Circles world they are within.
+You can set this manually by adding `?group=YOUR_GROUP_NAME` manually to the end of your Circles URL e.g., `http://127.0.0.1:{SERVER_PORT}/w/{YOUR_WORLD_FOLDER}?group={YOUR_GROUP_NAME}`, or as recommended above using [ngrok](https://ngrok.com/), `https://your_ngrok_url.ngrok.io/w/{YOUR_WORLD_FOLDER}?group={YOUR_GROUP_NAME}`.

 *Also note, that a [TestBed](https://github.com/PlumCantaloupe/circlesxr/tree/master/src/worlds/Testbed/scripts) is currently in development for testing selection and find performance using [Fitt's Law](https://www.yorku.ca/mack/hhci2018.html).
 At this time the TestBed, and the associated [research-manager](https://github.com/PlumCantaloupe/circlesxr/tree/master/src/worlds/Testbed/scripts) components are local to the ["TestBed" world](https://github.com/PlumCantaloupe/circlesxr/tree/master/src/worlds/Testbed).
 After more extensive testing it will likely be moved to the Circles core.*